 (Please, No Agents)

-With several states including California legalizing marijuana, there has been a renewed interest from insurance carriers considering insurance coverage for cannabis operations.
-In fact, we most recently had the opportunity to meet with east coast insurance executives eager to learn more about insuring the cannabis sector.
-This is prudent.
-Since insurance carriers and their executives should conduct a thorough review of what types of coverages, policy forms, claims versus occurrence, limits, risk appetite, underwriting standards, applications, and distribution model they intend to implement.
+Due Diligence: Insurance Carriers Interested in Insuring the Cannabis Industry With several states including California legalizing marijuana, there has been a renewed interest from insurance carriers considering insurance coverage for cannabis operations.
+In fact, we most recently had the opportunity to meet with east coast insurance executives eager to learn more about insuring the cannabis… Continue Reading

 Use an Experienced Insurance Agent when Purchasing Cannabis Commercial Insurance In this video, cannabis business lawyer Mr. Bob Hoban from Hoban & Feola, LLC offers his perspective for cannabis business owners on procuring the right types of business insurance.
 Mr Hoban suggests starting with an experienced insurance professional that specializes in the marijuana industry. … Continue Reading